Prognosis of joint replacement surgeries of hip and knee in Germany - is a tsunami coming?

 Burden on the healthcare system

-- Staff shortage: Even today, there are bottlenecks in care and surgical staff.
+- Staff shortage: Even today there are bottlenecks in nursing and operating room staff.

-- Cost explosion: The increase in interventions will burden the statutory health insurance contributions.
+- Cost explosion: The increase in procedures will burden the contributions of statutory health insurance.

 Supply bottlenecks